Shashik00/shashig.github.io/README.md

 ## 🔍 Key Projects

 ### Customer Churn Prediction & Retention Strategy
-📍 Pennsylvania, USA | 🛠 Python, SQL, Power BI
+🛠 Python, SQL, Power BI
 - Developed churn model with 91% accuracy using XGBoost and logistic regression on 50K+ records.
 - Flagged 35% high-risk users with a custom scoring model and boosted campaign ROI by 18%.
 - Delivered dashboards for churn monitoring and retention KPIs.